Hong Kong dentist to help check pharaoh's cavity

 Inspired by dental forceps -- he has designed 70 of his own to properly grip the tricky crevices of patients' teeth -- Ng said his team will mount tiny grippers on an insect-sized robot expected to gently trek the winding shafts of the pyramid without causing damage to the walls.

-The Great Pyramid, the largest and oldest of the three pyramids at Giza, stands 146.5 metres (482 ft) and was completed around 2,500 BC.
+The Great Pyramid, the largest and oldest of the three pyramids at Giza, stands 146.5 meters (482 ft) and was completed around 2,500 BC.

 The two shafts, which rise from a chamber in the pyramid, and their doors have puzzled archaeologists since they were first discovered in 1872.
 There is some speculation that Khufu's burial chamber might lie beyond the doors.